theshadow27/docs-mcp-server/ARCHITECTURE.md

 4. Add CLI command in `cli.ts`
 5. Add MCP tool in `index.ts`
 6. Maintain consistent error handling and progress reporting

+When adding new scraping capabilities:

+1. Implement a new strategy in `scraper/strategies/`
+2. Update the registry to handle the new source type
+3. Reuse existing content processing where possible
+4. Consider bulk operations and progress reporting